drbean/edit/jeffreykuo/send_editing_Final_send.md

   ~,~   \(3\)
   ----- -------

-Following are six features as defined in Eq.(4) to (9).
-These surface texture features contain the unique machining characteristics and used as the input to the roughness prediction processor.
+Following are the six features, defined in Eq.(4) to (9).
+These surface texture features contain unique machining characteristics and are used as the input to the roughness prediction processor.

 \(a\) Correlation \[36,38\]: